-The American Carbon Registry® (ACR) is a leading carbon offset program with two decades of unparalleled carbon market experience in the development of rigorous, science-based offset standards and methodologies as well as operational experience in the oversight of offset project verification, registration, offset issuance, and retirement reporting through ACR's online registry system.
+The American Carbon Registry[®] (ACR) is a leading carbon emission reduction and removal crediting program with over two decades of unparalleled carbon market experience in the development of rigorous, science-based offset standards and methodologies as well as operational experience in the oversight of offset project verification, registration, offset issuance, and retirement reporting through ACR's online registry system.
 ACR is a nonprofit enterprise of Winrock International.
 Winrock works with people in the United States and around the world to empower the disadvantaged, increase economic opportunity, and sustain natural resources.
 Key to this mission is building capacity for climate change mitigation and adaptation and leveraging the power of environmental markets.
-Since the 1990s, Winrock has been a leader in developing science-based greenhouse gas (GHG) measurement and monitoring methods and protocols.

-ACR was founded in 1996 as the GHG Registry by the Environmental Resources Trust, and joined Winrock in 2007.
+ACR was founded in 1996 as the GHG Registry by the Environmental Resources Trust and joined Winrock in 2007.
 As the first private GHG registry in the world, ACR has set the bar for offset quality that is the market standard today and continues to lead carbon market innovation.

 In 2012, ACR was approved by the California Air Resources Board to serve as an Offset Project Registry (OPR) and Early Action Offset Program for the California cap-and-trade market.
-ACR's work as a California OPR is governed by the California cap-and-trade regulation and compliance offset protocols approved by the Air Resources Board.
-The ACR Standard governs only the registration of projects under ACR-approved methodologies.
+ACR's work as a California OPR is governed by the California cap-and-trade regulation and compliance offset protocols approved by the Air Resources Board.1 In 2020, ACR was approved by the International Civil Aviation Organization (ICAO) to supply units to the Carbon Offsetting Scheme for International Aviation (CORSIA)2.
+The ACR Standard governs only the registration of projects under ACR-approved methodologies